kotenev/js-ssh-console/README.md

 Prerequisites:

-- This need Java 8 to work
+- This needs Java 8 to work
 - Libs Apache SSHD and JLine2, provided in folder "js-ssh-console/lib", in classpath